PS2ClassicsVault/Cyberdev-s-Bootanimation-Installer-Script/README.md

 ## How do i install a bootanimation?
 To install a bootanimation find a bootanimation you want to use, we suggest using bootanimations that have is a set for example:

-- bootanimation-dark.zip
+- `bootanimation-dark.zip`
-- bootanimation.zip
+- `bootanimation.zip`

 This is recommended because most devices have these two files anyways, the difference between both is both are the same animation but bootanimation.zip is the light version and the bootanimation-dark.zip is the dark version for the boot animation.

 You can change one or both but it would make no sense to have two different ones it would make things confusing and not worth it.

-Now extract the script and in that folder just place your files in "/system/product/media" then go back to the root of the script and compress all 5 files back into a zip and then reboot into your custom recovery and choose. apply update over adb.
+Now extract the script and in that folder just place your files in `/system/product/media` then go back to the root of the script and compress all 5 files back into a zip and then reboot into your custom recovery and choose. apply update over adb.

 Then on your PC send over the package via adb by using this command